Architectural detail in Zoroastrian Centre, Rayners Lane

 This project employed cross-disciplinary methods to examine the growing practice of reusing cinemas as places of worship.
 The project comprised two strands: the first was a broad survey of cinemas used by faith groups in England which allowed us to construct a socio-historical overview of the practice.
 The aim here was to assemble an architectural history of these buildings not as they were originally but of what they became.
 This is important, as many of these sites have been places of worship for almost as long as they were cinemas – indeed, one gurdwara in Coventry has been a place of worship for longer than it was a cinema.
 In looking at the different groups who are adapting former cinemas, it was possible to read demographic and religious shifts in late-modern Britain.

-Through the survey, interviews and faith community collaborations we gained insights into where different groups intersect and how migrant communities connect with one another and with homelands.
-The information that we gathered was used to produce a policy brief for local planning authorities and a report that was submitted as evidence for a government inquiry on protecting built heritage.
+Through the survey, interviews, workshops and arts based community collaborations we gained insights into where different groups intersect and how migrant communities connect with one another and with their homelands.
+The findings informed a policy brief for local planning authorities and contributed evidence to a government inquiry on protecting built heritage, while also establishing new networks between faith communities, heritage organisations and policymakers.

 Please visit these feature articles for more infomation: